Home » Recipe Index » Side Dishes

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Place cubed potatoes into a large pot, then add cold water until they are covered by about an inch.
-Add salt to the water and bring it to a boil, allowing the potatoes to cook until they become tender — around 15-20 minutes.
+STEP ONE: Place the cubed potatoes into a large pot, then add cold water until they are covered by about an inch.
+Add salt to the water and bring it to a boil, allowing the potatoes to cook until they become fork tender — around 15-20 minutes.

 cubed potatoes in a pot with water and salt.